Kodak to take excess NYS hand sanitizer - NewsBreak

 Kodak to take excess NYS hand sanitizer

 ALBANY, N.Y.
-(NEWS10)–In the early days of the pandemic, you may remember that hand sanitizer was flying off the shelves.
+(WTEN) — In the early days of the pandemic, you may remember that hand sanitizer was flying off the shelves.
 To help solve the problem, New York State Clean hand sanitizer was produced by inmates and was distributed.

 “The pandemic happened and you can’t fault the state trying to do something to keep people safe and healthy, but I think they over did it and now, you had over 700,000 I think gallons of this sanitizer sitting on a runway in my district,” stated Senator Joe Griffo.